-Minor NGOs can’t afford to spend their donated funds in advertising that.
-Which limits their exposure and donations received.
+Minor NGOs can’t afford to spend their donated funds in advertising which limits their exposure and donations received.
 So GettyGood will transform every 100,000 new weekly uploads on Getty Images to be ads for minor NGOs.

 The more advertisements, the more donations received.